Welcome to the

 To learn more about GWA, who we are, and what we've done: click here

-The condition of our Nation's forest have taken a front seat in recent actions from Washington.
-The opportunity to comment on the National Old Growth Amendment DEIS has come and gone.
-The wait is on for that decision, a decision which we wait with much anticipation.
+One of the more highly contested issues today concerning the health of our natural world is the condition of our Nation's/global forest.
+Our country's citizens have had the opportunity to comment on several recent actions from Washington.
+The opportunity to comment on the National Old Growth Amendment (NOGA) DEIS has come and gone.
+We wait for that decision.
+It is a decision which we wait with much anticipation.
 It could be an interesting one.
 We hope they include some safeguards for the protection of old growth and abandon the thought of potential logging.

 Now there is a new threat, "Fix our Forests Act", H.R.
 8790.
 This bill passed the House of Representatives with broad support, but it is a horrible piece of legislation, one that is the antithesis of what the name implies.
 Now that legislation moves to the U.S. Senate.
 More on that within this website, click button below.